 Completing the advanced Kundalini Yoga Level II courses over 5 years provided astounding clarity and trust in living a Heart centered life.
 Teaching from my actual experiences of Sadhana, commitment, courage, calm and love provides a safe, loving and nurturing space for others to open and grow.
 My spiritual name, Kirpal, means “merciful and compassionate one”, and it reminds me that each of us is going through the same kinds of pains, joys, desires, losses, gains and expectations.
 I am simply grateful for every experience I have, every day, and each being I meet.

 Completing the Ayurvedic Practitioner's certification from Mt.
-Madonna entailed a detailed devotion and commitment and today, three years later, embarking on the Masters program, has revitalized my knowledge and opened my heart in ways I cannot describe.
+Madonna entailed a detailed devotion and commitment and today, four years later, embarking on the Masters program, has revitalized my knowledge and opened my heart in ways I cannot describe.
 I just keep learning and growing, every day.
 It is amazing.

 The real teacher is the Divine, Life and our experiences.